 - 2015a, 2015b

 - 2016a, 2016b

 - Supported target platforms

-- Raspberry Pi model B 512 MB, Raspbian distribution
+- Raspberry Pi all models running Raspbian, Raspbian distribution

 - Any Debian-based machine (Debian, Ubuntu, Mint, …) 32 or 64 bits, ARM or x86

 These devices can be controlled in external mode.
-They are connected to the target through I2C (all the IMU boards) or USB (the NXT and EV3 bricks).
+They are connected to the target through I2C (all the IMU boards) or USB (the NXT and EV3 bricks, Dynamixel and Xbox controller).
 The maximal achievable frequency varies from one device to another.
 It is specified in the help section of the SImulink block.

 - Devices supported in Simulink library browser